How to Clean a Grill

 Q: When should I clean my grill?

 Answer: It will be great to clean your grill regularly after each use.
-After you are done with your cooking, you take a brush or scraper, or sponge and clean your grill.
-When you might feel that the grill surface has been cooled down, you need to take your grill brush or other cleaning items and start cleaning until all the grime, build-up oil, and other stubborn food particles have been completely removed.
+After you are done with your cooking, you take a brush scraper, or sponge and clean your grill.
+When you feel that the grill surface has been cooled down, you need to take your grill brush or other cleaning items and start cleaning until all the grime, build-up oil, and other stubborn food particles have been completely removed.